higress-group/gjson_template/README.md

 GJSON Template is a fork of Go's standard template package that replaces the reflection-based value lookup mechanism with [GJSON](https://github.com/tidwall/gjson) path syntax.
 This provides several advantages:

-- **Performance**: Eliminates the overhead of reflection when working with JSON data
+- **Performance**: Eliminates the overhead of reflection when working with JSON data by avoiding unmarshal operations, reducing small object allocations and GC pressure
 - **Flexibility**: Leverages GJSON's powerful path syntax for complex JSON queries
 - **Simplicity**: Maintains the familiar Go template syntax while adding powerful JSON capabilities